 The author has attended a number of assemblies or churches.
-His background is clearly fundamental, bible based, pre-millennial, pre-tribulation, interpreting Scripture in a grammatico-historical exegesis (literally where appropriate including the first 12 chapters of the Bible) and is therefore called a conservative (liking classical music may put him this category as well, along with a complete disdain for contemporary "church" music, which he believes is basically anathema), believing the modern church has slid into a state of utter mediocrity and apostasy (compared with the church at Laodicea; Revelation chapter 3).
+His background is clearly fundamental, bible based, pre-millennial, pre-tribulation, interpreting Scripture in a grammatico-historical exegesis (literally where appropriate including the first 12 chapters of the Bible) and is therefore called a conservative (liking classical music may put him this category as well, along with a complete disdain for contemporary "church" music, which he believes is basically anathema), believing the modern church has slid into a state of utter mediocrity and apostasy and is well represented by the church at Laodicea; Revelation chapter 3).

 Sadly in at the end of 2013 Salem Baptist Church took it upon themselves to excommunicate two families including the author.
 Although the exact reason has never been given (the requirement for natural justice is apparently not thought of as important in SA Baptist Churches) other than a constellation of false allegations, it appears that umbrage was taken when the author questioned some aspects of the management of the church (having been in management for many years, himself), along with raising the need to be good corporate citizens, especially in regard being a landlord, and had the apparent audacity of questioning the minister in regard omissions from a sermon (the first and last time he ever criticized this man).
 As to why his wife was also excommunicated is a complete mystery.
 It was indeed a very traumatic time in the church's history, when time after time, those that raise complaints are abused by the church; in this case, fairly trivial issues (although the rental property was far from satisfactory), as compared with those that have suffered sexual abuse at the hands of Australian clergy and church leaders.
 The author's wife, with a sense of humour, says that at least this was 2013 and not 1400 when we would have been burnt at the stake.
 The author was assured there was nothing wrong with his preaching, devotions or leading – his doctrine was sound as is his walk with the Lord.